-Student life is about much more than academic success, and at Sheffield Girls’ we encourage girls to pursue an active, engaged and balanced school life.
+Student life is about much more than academic success, and at Sheffield Girls’ we encourage pupils to pursue an active, engaged and balanced school life.

-We offer a variety of activities, programmes and learning experiences that complement Sixth Form study, enabling you to thrive and take charge of your own individual development.
+Our students access a wide selection of activities, programmes and learning experiences that complement Sixth Form study, enabling them to thrive and take charge of their own individual development.

-Moreover, as part of a larger school community you will enjoy a wide range of leadership opportunities.
-As a member of the Sixth Form you will be able to set the tone for the school and take the lead – be that as a Prefect, House Captain or Sports Captain.
+As part of a larger through school community our pupils will enjoy a wide range of leadership opportunities and as members of the Sixth Form are expected to set the tone for the School and take the lead – be that as a Prefect, House Captain or Sports Captain.
 Many of our Sixth Form students also enjoy the opportunity to take on a position of responsibility in the Junior School, acting as an assistant in the classroom or by participating in the Reading Buddies and Junior Helping support programmes.

 Sheffield Girls’ Forging Futures Programme is designed to support our Sixth Form students to fully develop their talents and interests.
 Our girls will be able to demonstrate a broad range of personal qualities, interests and transferable skills in the increasingly competitive market for university places and career opportunities.
 Through Forging Futures, our students prove their capacity to cope with a wide variety of commitments and activities, alongside the challenges of their academic work.

 All members of Year 12 take part in one hour of timetabled enrichment activities every week, choosing from a range of classes from Marketing, to Model United Nations, to Sport, Fitness and Leadership.
 Enrichment focuses on broadening personal skills and offering another opportunity to follow their passions.